 The following are definitions of commonly used terms in the medical provider, hospital and managed care industries.
 This dictionary is comprised of 26 individual pages, one for each letter of the alphabet.
 To find a certain word that starts with this letter of the alphabet, may we suggest that you please try the "find" or "search" function in your browser.
 Or you may simply scroll down the list.
 If your word starts with another letter, please use the alphabet index below.

-This glossary can also be purchased in printed book format if you would like to have it accessible to your at all times in your desk or briefcase.
+This glossary can also be purchased in printed book format if you would like to have it accessible at all times in your desk or briefcase.

 This glossary can also be purchased in printed book format if you would like to have a copy for your briefcase or desk.